learningequality/morango/docs/index.rst

 Morango
 -------

-A pure Python Django DB replication engine
+A pure Python Django DB replication engine, designed and maintained primarily in support of `Kolibri <https://github.com/learningequality/kolibri/>`__.

 Table of contents